ixiaopan/blog/content/post/DL-05-CNN.md

 $$
 s(t) = (x \ast w)(t) = \int x(a) w(t - a)da
 $$
 where $x$ is the real valued function of $t$, $w$ is a weighting function that measures the weight of $x$ at the point of $t$.
+So, convolution is a weighted average operation.
 For example, $x$ returns the real-time position of a plane, but the returned positions have some noises.
 A solution is to average the positions of recent moments.
 Obviously, the most recent moment has the highest weight.
 For functions that return discrete values, the discrete convolution operation is defined as

 $$
 s(t) = (x \ast w)(t) = \sum_{a = -\infin}^{\infin} x(a) w(t - a)
 $$
-In short, convolution is a weighted average operation.
-In CNN, $x$ and $w$ are often referred to as the input and the kernel, respectively.
-The output is often referred to as the feature map.

 ### Cross-correlation